docker-mailserver/docker-mailserver/docs/content/config/advanced/ios-mail-push-support.md

     docker build -t yourname/docker-mailserver .
     ```

-3. Modify your `compose.yaml` to use the newly create image:
+3. Modify your `compose.yaml` to use the newly created image:
     ```yaml
         services:
             mailserver: